Period between 01 March 2023 and 30 April 2023, inclusively.

-Exports from Cameron LNG saw negative period-on-period growth.
-The plant shipped 2.23mmt in May-June, down by 0.42mmt (-16pct) from the 2.65mmt recorded during the previous period of March-April.
-Nevertheless, Cameron LNG still operated at an average utilisation of 99pct during the report period, down 19pp from March-April.
-At the time of writing, the plant was not in the process of loading a cargo.
+Exports from Cameron LNG also saw negative period-on-period growth.
+The plant shipped 2.70mmt in March-April, down 0.16mmt (-6pct) from the 2.86mmt recorded during the previous period of January-February.
+Nevertheless, Cameron LNG thereby still operated at an annualised capacity utilisation of 108pct for the reporting period.
+This was down 10pp from 118pct in January-February.

 Cove Point LNG

 Cove Point LNG increased exports significantly by 0.25mmt (32pct) to 1.04mmt in March-April from 0.79mmt during the previous period of January-February.
 In March-April, the plant thus increased output to above annualised nameplate capacity at 119 pct.
 This was up 26pp from 93pct during the previous period.

 Freeport LNG expanded its market presence during the reporting period with exports amounting to 2.08mmt, pegging annualised capacity utilisation for the current report period at 81pct.
 Freeport LNG was shut down in early June 2022 due to a fire incident and only resumed exports in mid-February 2023.
 The plant exported 0.29mmt in January-February.
 At the time of writing, the Kool Orca was loading a cargo at the plant.

 Corpus Christi LNG saw continued production at above nameplate capacity.
 However, period-on-period exports were still down slightly by 0.10mmt (-4pct) to 2.71mmt in March-April from 2.81mmt in January-February.
 The plant’s March-April shipments of 2.71mmt pegged reporting period utilisation at 108pct, down 8pp from the previous period.
 At the time of writing, the Maran Gas Alexandria was waiting at the Corpus Christi anchorage.